enghwa/ecommerce-shopfront-on-aws/README.md

     --region us-west-2

 ### 3. Secondary region - CDK
+ACM, Route53 Domain Name and the DNS
 ALB, fargate, input param (VPC cdk#1, aurora read endpoint of #2)
+Q. we will creat the custom domain in api? -> if not how to health check and routing policy in route53?

 ### 3. Secondary region - CFN
 cognito, apigateway, lambda, cache